SkidCop/clearuserdata/README.md

-# clearuserdata
-Clear steam related userdata
+# Clear userdata
+Script to clear steam related userdata.
+This is usefull if you have played on many accounts.
+The script will not only delete the folders inside the steam directory, but also the regedit keys related to steam userdata.